hackle/blog-rust/raw/stringly-typed.md

 type Payment = CreditCardPayment | CashPayment;
 ```

-By force of habit, beginners to TypeScript will be tempted to create constants for the strings, which will be counter-productive!
+By force of habit, beginners to TypeScript will be tempted to create constants for the strings, but this is counter-productive!
 These `_tag` strings are actually *literal types* and can be used to differentiate sub-types of `Payment`.
 Such usage is also referred to as "type narrowing".

 So stay off these "`string`s"!